OlehBrov/tweets-app/README.md

 # Getting in our Tweets App.

-This application allows you to check your followings, follow new wrighters or unsubscribe of certain writer.
+This application allows you to check your followings, follow new writers or unsubscribe of certain writer.

 Here you can read post of all existing users.